First Time User? Enroll now.

 When you use inhaled asthma medicine, you usually use a device that delivers the medicine directly to your lungs.
 Different types of delivery systems are available.
 And one type may be better for certain people or age groups or certain medicines.

-Here are the different types along with common medicines used by each type and some things to think about for each type.
+Here are the different types of devices and some things to think about for each type.

 Current as of: